i0c1n/i0c1n/README.md

 ## About Me:
 I am french studient in network and telecomunications at **Afpa training center, in France**. </br>
-I am Linux addict :unix: and cybersec autodictact training.
+I am Linux addict :linux: and cybersec autodictact training.

 ## How to reach me